Grand Canyon - North Rim, Mountain Bike Trip

 The North Rim of the Grand Canyon is at a higher elevation than that of the South Rim, so our route on this side of the canyon is a bit more challenging than that on the South Rim.
 This is a fantastic guided mountain biking trip for those of varying skills, with some options for longer or shorter rides.
 More questions?
 Call us at 800-845-2453.
 We will give you all the details.

 After our meeting in St. George, we will shuttle to the Kaibab National Forest, about three hours.
 Our ride begins south of Jacob Lake where we will start out with a good warm up on forest service roads.
 The van will meet us in a beautiful meadow along the way for lunch.
 After lunch we will pick up the Arizona Trail for an afternoon of fine singletrack trail riding.
-This trail will eventually run the length of the state and this section winds up and down through the Ponderosa Pine forest, finally popping out right along the East Rim Viewpoint.
+This trail covers 800 miles from the northern to southern state lines and was completed on December 16, 2011.
+This section winds up and down through the Ponderosa Pine forest, finally popping out right along the East Rim Viewpoint.
 From this point, we will get a dramatic view of the upper sedimentary rock layers of the canyon: the Kaibab and Toroweap limestones, Coconino Sandstone, Hermit Shale, the Supai Group and Redwall Limestone.
 These layers are exposed because of millions of years of erosion.
 Our camp for tonight and tomorrow night includes a natural terrace which is a great sunset viewing spot.
 TOTAL MILEAGE: 17 miles

 Today we will do an out and back mountain bike ride from camp on the Arizona Trail.
 After a short warm up on the dirt road, we pick up the fun singletrack and start pedaling through both aspens and ponderosas.
 There are lots of short climbs and descents in and out of beautiful meadows as we make our way north.
 There is a shorter option today where you can turn around at “the meadow” and a longer option where you can ride all the way to the corral.
 We pack a lunch today so you have the flexibility to fuel when necessary!
 Back at camp we relax with views of Marble Canyon far below us.
 John Wesley Powell, the first person to run the length of the Colorado River, named this part of the canyon for the polished rock exposed at river level which reminded him of marble.
 It is actually Redwall Limestone.
 This limestone is about 360 million years old and it was deposited when most of the continent was under marine waters.
 TOTAL MILEAGE: 12 - 30 miles